admin1

 Global Initiatives to Phase Out Lead

-• Many countries in Europe have already banned lead tire weights, setting an example for others to follow.
+• Many European countries have banned lead tire weights, encouraging others to follow suit.

 Challenges in Regulation Enforcement